lnfernux/lnfernux.github.io/SecuringWindowsServer.md

 ## Information

-The official Microsoft page with informaton can be found [here](https://www.microsoft.com/en-us/learning/exam-70-744.aspx)
+The official Microsoft exam page with informaton can be found [here.](https://www.microsoft.com/en-us/learning/exam-70-744.aspx)

+[ADSecurity.org](https://adsecurity.org/) is a great resource for securing your Windows Servers and AD-environment.

+Also check out the [https://www.reddit.com/r/WindowsSecurity](/r/WindowsSecurity) subreddit.

+Last, but not least, my friend Chryzsh has a [great gitbook](https://hunter2.gitbook.io/darthsidious/) with both blue- and red-team resources and information.